-Each year WEEE recycling increases which isn’t surprising when you consider that every year an estimated 2 million tonnes of WEEE are discarded by householders and businesses each year in the UK.
-Currently WEEE includes most products with a plug or a battery:
+Each year WEEE recycling increases.
+This isn’t surprising when you consider that every year UK householders and businesses throw away an estimated 2 million tonnes of WEEE each year.
+Currently, WEEE includes most products with a plug or a battery:

 - Large household items